ethereum/EIPs/EIPS/eip-1.md

 **Review** - An EIP Author marks an EIP as ready for and requesting Peer Review.

-**Last Call** - This is the final review window for an EIP before moving to `FINAL`.
+**Last Call** - This is the final review window for an EIP before moving to `Final`.
 An EIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.

-If this period results in necessary normative changes it will revert the EIP to `REVIEW`.
+If this period results in necessary normative changes it will revert the EIP to `Review`.

 **Final** - This EIP represents the final standard.
 A Final EIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

-**Stagnant** - Any EIP in `DRAFT` or `REVIEW` or `LAST CALL` if inactive for a period of 6 months or greater is moved to `STAGNANT`.
-An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `DRAFT` or it's earlier status.
+**Stagnant** - Any EIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
+An EIP may be resurrected from this state by Authors or EIP Editors through moving it back to `Draft` or it's earlier status.
 If not resurrected, a proposal may stay forever in the this status.

 >*EIP Authors are notified of any algorithmic change to the status of their EIP*